MicrosoftDocs/power-platform/power-virtual-agents/preview/clone-existing-bot.md

 ms.collection: virtual-agent
 ---

-# Create a preview bot by cloning an existing bots content
+# Create a preview bot from the content of an existing bot

 This article walks you through creating a new preview bot by cloning the content from an existing non-preview bot.